 An entire body of Illinois' law has been developed around the "slip and fall" negligence case.
-Because of the numerous people who suffer injuries in slip and fall accidents, there is an incredible amount of case law discussing these accidents in Illinois.
+Because of the numerous people who suffer injuries in slip and fall accidents, there is an incredible amount of case law discussing these crashes in Illinois.
 These cases often hinge on the interpretation of just one or two facts, such as an owner's knowledge of dangerous conditions.
-If you plan on seeking legal help, is important to work with a lawyer who has experience in handling slip and fall cases under Illinois laws and can effectively represent you.
+If you plan on seeking legal help, is critical to work with a lawyer who has experience in handling slip and fall cases under Illinois laws and can effectively represent you.

 Our Illinois slip and fall accident lawyers welcome the opportunity to speak with you about your premises liability case.
-We value the time you spend in getting in touch with us.
+We value the time you spend on getting in touch with us.
 We understand that you likely have a busy schedule, and we are willing to meet with you for a free initial consultation at a time that works for you.
-Just be sure not to delay in getting in touch with our lawyers, because there is only a limited period of time in which you may file a slip and fall claim if you have a valid claim.Legal Duty Owed to Invitees, Licensees and Trespassers
+Just be sure not to delay in getting in touch with our lawyers, because there is only a limited period in which you may file a slip and fall claim if you have a valid claim.

 Slip and fall cases often hinge on the determination of whether a visitor falls under the legal definition of an invitee, licensee or trespasser.
 These are terms of art within the legal world, and they possess significant weight in determining the outcome of a case.
-Under common law, there was once a varying standard of care owed to each of these individuals.
+Under common law, there was once a different standard of care owed to each of these individuals.
 After the passage of the Premises Liability Act, these distinctions were abolished.
 Now, there is no difference in the standard of care owed to licensees and invitees in Illinois.
 There is still a difference in the standard of care owed to trespassers in Illinois.

 Most customers in grocery stores, restaurants, malls and other public places are considered invitees.
-A property owner owes these individuals duty of reasonable care protect invitees from an unreasonable risk of harm on the property.
-They also owe a duty to (1) inspect property and (2) make that property safe.The Illinois’ Premises Liability Act
+A property owner owes these individuals duty of reasonable care protect invitees from an unreasonable risk of harm while visiting the property.
+They also owe a duty to (1) inspect property and (2) make that property safe.